Antimafia Pool

+Antimafia law

+The pool skilfully applied the provisions of a new Antimafia law, generally known as the Rognoni-La Torre Law, that had been instigated by the communist deputy Pio La Torre and had been passed after the Mafia had killed Carlo Alberto Dalla Chiesa in September 1982, who had been appointed as prefect for Palermo to stop the violence of the Second Mafia War just five months before.

+The new provisions of article 416 bis of the law made it possible to prosecute not just single Mafia related crimes but the whole organisation as a criminal association and to go after the assets of the mafiosi.
+On 30 April 1982, La Torre and his driver Rosario Di Salvo were shot in a hail of bullets near the Communist Party's headquarters in Palermo; he had been "sentenced" to death by the Sicilian Mafia Commission because of his political endeavour against the Mafia.

-In July 1983, magistrate Rocco Chinnici was killed by the Mafia.
-His place as head of the ‘Office of Instruction’ (Ufficio istruzione), the investigative branch of the Prosecution Office of Palermo, was taken by Antonino Caponnetto, who formalized the pool.
+In July 1983, magistrate Rocco Chinnici was the next victim in the war by the Mafia against state officials who dared to defy the organisation, and was killed by a car bomb at his home.
+His place as head of the 'Office of Instruction' (Ufficio istruzione), the investigative branch of the Prosecution Office of Palermo, was taken by Antonino Caponnetto, who formalized the pool.
 Next to Giovanni Falcone, the group included Paolo Borsellino, Giuseppe Di Lello and Leonardo Guarnotta.
+At the time the prosecution was separated in an examining phase (the so-called instruction phase) and a prosecuting phase.

 The group pooled together several investigations into the Mafia, which resulted in the Maxi Trial against the Mafia, from February 1986 to December 1987.
-The trial was held in a bunker-courthouse specially constructed for this purpose, inside the walls of the Ucciardone prison in Palermo.
+The proceedings took place in a purpose-built bunker courtroom, erected within the walls of Palermo's Ucciardone prison.
 A total of 475 mafiosi were indicted for a multitude of crimes relating to Mafia activities, based primarily on testimonies given as evidence from former Mafia bosses turned informants, known as pentiti, in particular Tommaso Buscetta and Salvatore Contorno.
 Most were convicted.
-To the surprise of many, the convictions were upheld in January 1992, after the final stage of appeal.
-The importance of the trial was that the existence of the Cosa Nostra was finally judicially confirmed.